Banana Pancake Trail

 "Banana Pancake Trail" or "Banana Pancake Circuit" is the name given to growing routes around Southeast Asia, and to some extent South Asia, travelled by backpackers and other tourists.
-The Trail has no clear geographical definition, but is used as a metaphor for places that are popular among Western tourists.
+The trail has no clear geographical definition, but is used as a metaphor for places that are popular among Western tourists.

 Etymology

-The phrase "Banana Pancake Trail" is usually used tongue-in-cheek as an affectionate nickname for various routes in Southeast Asia and South Asia, and many reference guesthouses, cafes and restaurants catering to backpackers and serving banana pancakes as a form of sweet breakfast or snack.

-The Banana Pancake Trail is sometimes associated with backpackers who use Lonely Planet travel guides, with these books often being the most used by backpackers on these routes.
-Banana Pancake trails materialise when an influx of Western backpackers to an area leads to a rise in the number of restaurants serving food adapted to Western desires which includes banana pancakes and other Western comfort foods such as yogurt with muesli and honey.
+The Banana Pancake Trail is sometimes associated with backpackers who use Lonely Planet travel guides.
+Banana Pancake trails materialise when an influx of Western backpackers to an area leads to a rise in the number of restaurants serving comfort food adapted to Western desires.

+Popularity

+The Banana Pancake Trail is one of the most popular backpacking routes across the world, served by Asia's many hostels.

 Geographical reach

 There is no firm geographical definition of the Banana Pancake Trail, as it is a metaphor to describe the ever-developing travellers' trails in South Asia and Southeast Asia, rather than an actual route or road (much like the Silk Road is not a single road).
-However, the phrase is used to describe, amongst others, the locations below: